Living Books: Adaptation

 The development team were committed to, as often as possible, working closely with each author to ensure a faithful rendering of the original story and its intent.
 These interactive storybooks were complete, animated renditions as opposed to the "highly edited and abridged versions" from other companies.
 Computer Museum Guide comments, "it's no coincidence that the books and the corresponding software are both popular".
 The use of a popular character like Arthur gave Arthur's Computer Adventure "significant shelf and package appeal to kids".
 The Living Books page illustrations generally replicated those from the book.
 However, Stellaluna, a story by Janell Cannon about a young fruit bat who becomes separated from her mother, varied from the source material through its language, visual perspectives, images, and animations which affected the orientation, social distance, and tone of the experience.
 Reframing research and literacy pedagogy relating to CD narratives writes that when a character queries Stellaluna's unusual behaviours, they gaze directly at the reader and demand an interpersonal engagement of the reader, as opposed to the book version where the character's gaze is directed at Stellaluna as an offer and the reader looks on with interpersonal detachment.
-Living Books' narrated, highlighted, and clickable text is identical to that of the book, though the characters sometimes have "conversational asides".
+Living Books narrated, highlighted, and clickable text is identical to that of the book, though the characters sometimes have "conversational asides".
 Stellaluna contains 21 additional lines of text, however Cannon's version has just fifteen pieces of spoken or thought-out dialogue for Stellaluna.

 Schlichting said "our relationship with the authors of the original books was that we would be taking their babies, their stories, their characters, and bring them over into animated media for the first time".
 Arthur had never had an animated voice before.
 (Living Books' 1992 release Arthur's Teacher Trouble predated the popular TV series by four years).
 Just Grandma and Me was the first digital outing for Mercer Mayer.
 Schlichting asserts that he was the first designer to digital life the works of Dr. Seuss, Marc Brown, Stan and Jan Beranstain, Mercer Meyer, and Jack Prelutsky.
-That said, Living Books' two titles The Berenstain Bears Get in a Fight (1995) and The Berenstain Bears in the Dark (1996) were preceded by several Berenstain Bears titles released by Compton New Media.
+That said, Living Books titles The Berenstain Bears Get in a Fight (1995) and The Berenstain Bears in the Dark (1996) were preceded by several Berenstain Bears titles released by Compton New Media.